AstarAeroespacial/rustar-gs/modem/README.md

 conda install gnuradio
 ```

-TODO: is it necessary to install all gnu radio?
-Tbd.
+TODO: is it necessary to install all of GNU Radio?
+Maybe we can avoid having to install all the GUI stuff.

+# On Linux
+TODO: write instructions for installing GNU Radio in a virtual environment on Linux.

-I will provide some script or something to automate this in the future, or make it a crate that wraps gnu radio flowgraphs.
+NOTE: I will provide some script or something to automate this in the future, or make it a crate that wraps GNU Radio flowgraphs.
 Or maybe a Dockerfile for production use.
 For now, it works.

-The above was tested on Windows.
-Should be easier on Linux tho.
+# Adding flowgraphs

+For now, the demodulator is hardcoded to send the IQ samples to a ZMQ socket at address `tcp://127.0.0.1:5556`, and read the resulting bits from `tcp://127.0.0.1:5557`.
+This is temporary, the idea is to create a better abstraction over the execution of flowgraphs.